solanoctua/Camera-Calibration/README.md

 A camera model describes the mathematical relationship between a point in the 3D world and its projection onto the 2D image plane.

 Before starting the calibration script, decide which camera model to use.

-For cameras with a field of view between 100 and 180 degrees, the fisheye model provides a more accurate distortion model and precise focal length calculation.
-For angles under 90 degrees, the pinhole model is more accurate; however, it becomes less effective for wider angles.
-The pinhole model cannot accurately calibrate cameras with wide or fisheye lenses, as it cannot project a hemispherical field of view onto a finite image plane via perspective projection.
+  - For cameras with a field of view between 90 and 180 degrees, the fisheye model provides a more accurate distortion model and precise focal length calculation.
+  - For angles under 90 degrees, the pinhole model is more accurate; however, it becomes less effective for when viewing angle of the lens becomes higher.
+  - The pinhole model cannot accurately calibrate cameras with wide or fisheye lenses, as it cannot project a hemispherical field of view onto a finite image plane via perspective projection.
 Therefore, choosing the correct camera model is crucial.

 ## Starting Calibration
 There are several methods to perform calibration.
 One common approach is to fix the camera and change the checkerboard's position and orientation while capturing images or video.